-- I. The law provides favourable tax benefits for grants, donations, economic activities, endowments and membership fees that support non-profit activities. - 2.
+- The law provides favourable tax benefits for grants, donations, economic activities, endowments and membership fees that support non-profit activities. - 2.
 CSOs may obtain public benefit status under clear, simple and inexpensive procedures. - 3.
 Public benefit status is granted for an indefinite period of time or an appropriately long term that can be easily renewed.

-I. The law provides favourable tax benefits for grants, donations, economic activities, endowments and membership fees that support non-profit activities

-The law should ensure that there are clear rules for the tax treatment of all CSO income, such as grants, donations from domestic and foreign individuals and legal entities, membership fees, income from economic activities, legacies, etc. Income from traditional non-profit sources of CSOs such as private or corporate donations, grants and membership fees should not be subject to income or corporate tax.
+1. The law provides favourable tax benefits for grants, donations, economic activities, endowments and membership fees that support non-profit activities income from economic activities, legacies, etc. Income from traditional non-profit sources of CSOs such as private or corporate donations, grants and membership fees should not be subject to income or corporate tax.
 Tax laws should contain clear exemptions from taxation for income from these sources.